A yellow forklift lifts stacked cardboard boxes labeled 'FRAGILE' in a spacious warehouse with organized shelving.

 Of course, this ratio will change from project to project, but the importance of comparing how much time automation can save to how long it will take stays the same.
 Sometimes leaving a few manual workflows in place can help to release a product sooner.
 The following three steps might help leaders find the optimal mix of manual and automated testing.

-1. Compare the Benefits
+1. Compare the Benefits of Each Approach

 When deciding between automated and manual testing, evaluate the benefits that come with both options.
 For example, automating tests that take the most time to do manually tends to be a good choice because it can save a substantial amount of effort for the QA team.